-A European MTF for the trading of fixed income securities in retail-size and investment products distributed to retail clients.
+A European MTF for the trading of fixed income securities and investment products in retail-size.

 Strategic development is aimed at achieving the following targets:

 - Keeping the focus on trading of fixed income securities for the retail size segment;

 - Consolidating the role on the domestic market;

 - Increasing liquidity and the number of financial instruments.